philj56/robot-swing/sdk/localcall/README.txt

 	copy the resulting library to the NAOqi, eg.

-		scp ./build-{cc toolchain}/sdk/lib/libmoduletest.so nao@{NAO IP}:{some library path}
+		scp ./build-{cc toolchain}/sdk/lib/libmoduletest.so nao@{NAO IP}:{some path}

 	add the library to the NAOqi's autoload.ini, located at /home/nao/naoqi/preferences/autoload.ini on the robot, eg.

 		[user]
 		/path/to/libmoduletest.so